konradmalik/dotfiles/README.md

 Create `age` key from your personal ssh key:

-> why do this when decryption keys are also derived from host ssh keys?
+> Why do this when decryption keys are also derived from host ssh keys?
 >
 > 1. Redundancy, 2.
 Personal (user-specific) secrets, 3.
 Keys generated here can also be used in the home-manager module below